The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Pennsylvania, US

 English

-Brian Litt is a Neurologist in Philadelphia, Pennsylvania.
+Brian Litt is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Litt is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Absence Seizure, and Deep Brain Stimulation.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Absence Seizure, and Deep Brain Stimulation.
+Dr. Litt is board certified in Neurology, 1992.

 Advanced in Juvenile Myoclonic Epilepsy